-Winter has its share of cold weather problems.
+Winter has its share of problems related to the cold.

-In order to help us give you our best vehicle maintenance management and optimize your winter operations, we would like to make the following suggestions:
+In order to help us give you our best vehicle maintenance service and optimize your winter operations, we would like to make the following suggestions:

-- Drain the air tanks daily to eliminate condensation.
+- Drain the air tanks daily to prevent condensation build-up.

-- Add diesel fuel conditioner fluid regularly, especially if travelling from south to north
+- Add diesel fuel conditioner fluid regularly, especially if you travel from south to north.

-- Connect the truck’s block heater at least 4 hours before starting.
-In addition, make sure that the outlets you use are functional.
+- Connect the truck’s engine block heater at least 4 hours before starting.
+Also, make sure the outlets you use are functional.

-- Make sure that your truck’s DEF liquid tank remains full.
+- Keep your truck’s DEF fluid tank full.

-- Clear snow from trailer roofs and truck bodies.
+- Remove snow from trailer roofs and truck boxes.

-- If you must use an air brake antifreeze fluid, make sure it is not pure methyl alcohol (wood alcohol).
+- If you have to use air brake antifreeze, make sure it is not pure methyl alcohol (wood alcohol).

-- Avoid parking vehicles in areas with high winds as much as possible.
+- Avoid parking in windy areas as much as possible.

-- When starting the vehicle, make sure that the switches are in the OFF position.
+- When starting the vehicle, make sure the switches are in OFF position.

-- At the end of your workday, make sure all switches are in the closed position.
+- At the end of your workday, make sure all switches are in OFF position.

-- Several vehicles, particularly those in class 7, are equipped with glow plugs.
-So, when starting, turn the key to the ON position and wait at least 30 seconds before attempting to start the engine.
+- Many vehicles, especially Class 7 ones, are equipped with glow plugs.
+So, when starting the engine, turn the key ON and wait at least 30 seconds before attempting to start the engine.

 - Never use ether to start these vehicles.